cego/seamless-wallet-client/README.md

 <sub>Note: After calling ->forPlayer() the id is kept in memory for later use</sub>
 \
-<sub>Note: Request insurance is only usable for POST requests.
+<sub>Note: Request insurance is only usable for POST requests, and is remembered for following requests.
 GET requests will always use the synchronous HTTP driver</sub>

 ### Error Handling